Chapter1 Block Bindings

 9.9.1 Inheritance with Derived Classes

-• If no constructor, super() is automatically called with all arguments upon creating a new instance of the class.
+is automatically called with all arguments upon creating a new instance of the class. - Can only use

-• The only way to avoid calling super() is to return an object from the class constructor.
+is to return an object from the class constructor.1

 2